ritua2/documentation/java/README.txt

-Java is installed on locally on each login and compute node.
+Java is installed locally on each login and compute node.

 To verify the installation:

 $ java -version
 Picked up JAVA_TOOL_OPTIONS: -Xms2G -Xmx2G
 openjdk version "1.8.0_292"